 - Accounting Time – how much time you spend settling your business accounts, be it preparing quotes or sales orders, contacting vendors, or even negotiating with customers.

 - Shipping & Handling – how will you deliver your orders to your customers?
-What considerations should you weigh when planning for shipping orders out?
+What considerations should you weigh when planning to ship orders out?

 - Maintenance – how often should you clean the printers?
 Will you need to run daily cleaning cycles or only if they’ve not been used in a while?

-You’ll need to be realistic about your assessments of labor costs, especially if you have a team of employees helping you run the business and get garments printed.
-You’ll need to factor in their salary and overhead costs such as utilities when everyone is working hard in the shop.
+Entry-level setups allow a single person to create custom garments, but once demand increases, you’ll need to think about getting newer and better equipment as well as hiring people to help you out.
+Be realistic about your assessments of labor costs, especially if you have a team of employees helping you run the business and get garments printed.
+You’ll need to factor in their salary and overhead costs, such as utilities, when everyone is working hard in the shop.

 Getting Your Return On Investment (ROI)